aya-prover/aya-prover-docs/src/blog/ind-prop.md

 Coq and Lean have a similar problem, but they are generating eliminators for inductive definitions, so they can generate the correct eliminator for `Prop`, instead of patching the termination checker.
+Then, Coq carefully implements a comparison function for size-decreasing arguments (this means eliminators are not the "most primitive" thing in Coq, but the termination checker is also part of it.
+I got this piece of information from Lysxia and Meven Lennon-Bertrand).
 In Coq, the eliminator for `Bad` is

 ```